pomonahci/EyeWrite/README.md

     cd node_modules/webgazer
     npm install

-Note: may need to port WebGazer module from hci.pomona server.
+Note: you may need to import WebGazer module from hci.pomona server

-## Run EyeWrite locally (for development)
+### Running EyeWrite locally

-    # Ensure that port 3000 on localhost is open and run the following script
+    # Make sure that port 3000 on localhost is open.
+    # Then, run the following script.
     `npm start`

 * Visit (http://localhost:3000) on your browser
 * Follow the instructions on the welcome page to create or join a collaborative document

-## Preparing EyeWrite for deployment

-## UI Walkthrough

-## Code Walkthrough
-Directories:
-* css: stylesheets for EyeWrite
-* font: fonts for firepad (?)
-* graphics: images/svgs (e.g., pencil.png is used for the pencil icon on the user color).
-* scripts: folder containing EyeWrite functions (for userlist, voice chat, and visualization)
-  * visualizations: folder containing code for visualizations

-## Important Files/Directories
-* `scripts/visualization.js`
-* `scripts/voice-chat.js`
+### Deploying
+* Push changes to GitHub repo.
+* Log into the HCI server (requires a VPN connection), go to the project folder in the web directory, and pull changes.